Case study - goodbody

 In 2021, Goodbody had just been re-acquired by Allied Irish Bank.
 The process had been a lengthy one, leaving employees with a lack of clarity about what their future looked like.
 As a result, morale was low, turnover was high and employee voice and organisation performance had declined.

-Following the acquisition, it was clear that Goodbody needed a new strategy to set themselves up for future success and to bring their people back on board with the direction the organisation was taking.
 They needed to get to the bottom of what was keeping employees from performing at their best, in order to make a lasting shift in organisational behaviour, employee engagement and performance.

 More specifically, Goodbody also needed to realign everyone’s focus on risk and compliance.
 They had some new regulatory requirements that needed to be implemented, and were looking to improve their risk and compliance culture so that compliance was a part of everybody’s day-to-day responsibilities.